apache/incubator-streampark-website/community/contribution_guide/mailing_lists.md

 - 1、**Subscribe**: Click the **subscribe** button in the above table, and it redirects to your mail client.
 The subject and content are arbitrary.
    After that, you will receive a confirmation email from dev-help@streampark.apache.org (if not received, please confirm whether the email is automatically classified as SPAM, promotion email, subscription email, etc.).
 - 2、**Confirm**: Reply directly to the confirmation email, or click on the link in the email to reply quickly.
 The subject and content are arbitrary.
-- 3、**Welcome**: After completing the above steps, you will receive a welcome email with the subject WELCOME to dev@streampark.apache.org, and you have successfully subscribed to the Apache StreamPark mailing list.
+- 3、**Welcome**: After completing the above steps, you will receive a welcome email with the subject WELCOME to dev@streampark.apache.org, and you have successfully subscribed to the Apache StreamPark™ mailing list.

 ## Post Plain Text Mails